COMPLETE GUIDE 2026

 • Google requires 12+ testers for 14 consecutive days before production access

-• This applies only to personal developer accounts, not organization accounts
+• This requirement applies only to personal developer accounts, not organization accounts

-• Testers must use real devices — emulators are not accepted
+• Testers should use real Android devices - emulators typically don't count toward the requirement

-• Finding committed testers is the biggest challenge for most developers
+• Finding committed testers is the biggest challenge - that's why many developers use a professional testing service

 Publishing an app on Google Play has become more complicated over the past two years, especially for developers using personal Google Play Console accounts.
-One of the biggest new changes introduced by Google is the 12 testers closed testing requirement, which forces developers to complete a 14-day testing period before they are allowed to publish their app to production.
+One of the biggest changes is the 12 testers closed testing requirement - a mandatory testing period that forces developers to complete 14 days of real-user testing before they're allowed to publish to production.

-Many developers are confused about why this requirement exists, how the process works, and why it's so difficult to find real testers willing to participate.
-This guide explains everything clearly — step by step — so you understand the full process before launching your app.
+Many developers are confused about why this requirement exists, how the process works, and why it's so difficult to find 12 reliable testers willing to participate for two full weeks.
+This guide explains everything clearly - step by step - so you understand the full process before launching your app.
+If you'd rather skip the hassle, our testing service can handle the entire process for you.

 In This Guide